bryanforbes/Erasmus/README.md

 * `/prefs unsetdefault` - Unset your preferred version
 * `/serverprefs setdefault` - Set the server's preferred version (Administrator only)
 * `/serverprefs unsetdefault` - Unset the server's preferred version (Administrator only)
+* `/serverprefs verse-of-the-day set` - Schedule the daily verse of the day (Administrator only)
+* `/serverprefs verse-of-the-day info` - Display the daily verse of the day information (Administrator only)
+* `/serverprefs verse-of-the-day stop` - Stop the daily verse of the day (Administrator only)
 * `/creed apostles` - Display The Apostles' Creed
 * `/creed athanasian` - Display The Athanasian Creed
 * `/creed chalcedon` - Display The Chalcedonian Definition